-- Identification and implementation of de-escalation training - Continue increasing employee staffing levels across service classifications, especially station agents and police officers - Continued support of the newly implemented Proof of Payment (POP) program and its personnel assigned to the enforcement. - Public Service Announcements (PSAs) via BART Media Relations and the BART Police Department regarding AB 730 - Additional signage at station agent booths to help inform the public of AB 730 - Crisis intervention training and a dedicated Crisis Intervention Response Team allowed to address problems district wide
+- Identification and implementation of de-escalation training - Continue increasing employee staffing levels across service classifications, especially station agents and police officers - Continued support of the newly implemented Proof of Payment (POP) program and its personnel assigned to the enforcement. - Public Service Announcements (PSAs) via BART Media Relations and the BART Police Department regarding AB 716 - Additional signage at station agent booths to help inform the public of AB 716 - Crisis intervention training and a dedicated Crisis Intervention Response Team allowed to address problems district wide with the assistance of county wide Multi-Disciplinary Forensic Teams (MDFT).

-7. Increased Focus on Youth and Young Adult Outreach
+7. A Focus on Youth and Young Adult Outreach

+Forty-two persons under 18 years old were issued prohibition orders in 2018.
 Twenty-two persons under 18 years old were issued prohibition orders in 2017.
 Fifteen persons under 18 years old were issued prohibition orders in 2016 compared to eleven in 2015.
-The percentage of juveniles issued prohibition orders in 2017 was 7%, compared to 5.5% in 2016 and 4% the previous year.
 TSAC has shown interest specifically in this area because of the high volume of juveniles in the area who are transit dependent.
 BART PD has plans to continue to work with the various local schools within the BART service area to achieve their program goals of reducing recidivism of delinquent behavior, youth violence, and gang activity through Community Oriented Policing and Problem Solving (COPPS) programs.
 Special attention will be paid to demographics, age and ethnicity as outreach programs are created and designed for the groups that have the greatest needs.
 BART Police has been involved in programs in Alameda County such as Gang Resistance Education and Training (GREAT) at the grammar school level.
 GREAT offers many components to help children focus on life skills while helping them avoid delinquent behavior and violence.
 Educating our youth stakeholders and providing a positive citizen/police encounter at this early age group will assist in reducing the incidences of criminal behavior later in life for many of these juveniles.
-The largest group of offenders by age is in the 18-25 age range, accounting for 98 prohibition orders issued and 31% of all orders.
-Any attempts to affect the lives of our young patrons will help reduce the potential number of orders issued to the 18-25 year old age group in the future.
+The largest groups of offenders by age is in the 18-25 and the 26 to 35 age ranges, accounting for 93 and 103 prohibition orders respectively.
+Any attempts to affect the lives of our young people today will hopefully help reduce the number of orders issued in the future.
+As with the youth groups, perhaps the creation of outreach efforts focused on the two largest offending groups (18-25 & 26-35) may be advantageous in minimizing the number of offenders in those age groups